There are different styles of cover letter. You should tailor this to the type of job you are applying for.

 Please find attached my CV for the post advertised [insert job advert location] on [insert date].

 The nature of my [insert degree or course] has prepared me for this role.
 It involved independent research, initiative, self-motivation and a wide range of skills.
 An understanding of the [insert sector] industry was essential during my education.

 I am a fast and accurate worker, with a keen eye for detail.
 I feel have the enthusiasm and determination to succeed in this role.
 I would be very grateful for the opportunity and I am available to take this position immediately.

 Thank you for taking the time to consider this application and I look forward to hearing from you.

 Creative cover letters

 Creative sectors might find a 'standard' style of cover letter less appealing.
-They may prefer a letter that is original and shows you have imagination, as well as understanding what the job involves.
+They may prefer a letter that shows you have imagination as well as understanding what the job involves.

 Speculative cover letters

 A speculative cover letter can be quite different.
 You are introducing yourself and encouraging the recipient to read your CV.
 They may have a lot of applicants sending in CVs or they may not have any job openings.
-It's good to include a line that you would like to be kept on file if they do not have any available roles.
+It's good to include a line asking to be kept on file if they do not have any available roles.